nuprl/TypeWeaver/README.md

 - `make clean-full` will reset the experiment state

 - `make full` will run the entire experiment, and may take over 30 hours.
-  DeepTyper is significantly slower than LambdaNet and InCoder.
+  Type annotation prediction for DeepTyper is significantly slower than for LambdaNet or InCoder.

 - `make partial-predictions` will copy the results of Step 1.
 Afterwards, `make full` will run the experiment from Step 2.
 This may take over 15 hours.